 There are several types of group experiences led by counselors.
 One type of group is offered for academic credit.
 Humanistic Psychology (PSY 107) is a course dealing with personal awareness and helps students to better understand themselves through experiences designed to improve their self confidence and increase their motivation.
-Topics in Psychology (PSY 108) focuses on a variety of topics including career exploration, dealing with feelings and managing stress.
+Topics in Psychology (PSY 108) focuses on a variety of topics including career exploration, mid-life career change and job search techniques.

-Non-credit group seminars such as "Job Search Techniques," "Interviewing," "Mid Life Adjustments," "How Do I Go about Transferring" and others are offered during each semester.
+Non-credit group seminars such as "Job Search Techniques," "Interviewing," "Mid-Life Adjustments," specific transfer seminars and others are offered during each semester.
 Students are informed about these group offerings through mailings, posters and brochures available on campus.
 Students may request additional information by visiting any of the Student Development Centers.